Mutianyu Great Wall & Ming Tombs Tour (Group)

 Seat-in-a-coach tours are operated by local business partners of China Highlights around China.
 China Highlights chooses business partners by strict quality standards.
 The service of a seat-in-a-coach tour may be not as considerate as that of a private tour sometimes.

-Visiting a shop or a market is always included in a seat-in-a-coach tour, but you don’t have to buy anything.
+Visiting one or two shops or markets is always included in a seat-in-a-coach tour, but you don’t have to buy anything.

 A seat-in-a-coach tour usually consists of more than 5 people with a maximum of 16.
 You will have a local guide and use a 22-seat air-conditioned coach.
 We will pick you up at some appointed hotels at the appointed time.
 In contrast a private tour provides a private car and guide.
 And we will pick you up at your hotel.